DigiBUILD toolbox allows users to optimise building’s energy consumption and user comfort as well as survey the climate resilience of buildings.

 Forum Virium Helsinki’s role

-The role of Forum Virium Helsinki is to carry out one of the ten project pilots and support the development of the solutions.
-The pilot site in Helsinki is the Urban Environment House in Kalasatama.
+The role of Forum Virium Helsinki was to carry out one of the ten project pilots and support the development of the solutions.
+The pilot site in Helsinki was the Urban Environment House in Kalasatama.

 Services piloted in Helsinki: